-I had the privilege of attending a press viewing of Kenya’s new hit and super hero movie, Supa Modo, which is set to premier on 27th March at the Nairobi film festival and I must say our local film industry has come of age!
+I had the privilege of attending a press viewing of Kenya’s new hit and superhero movie, Supa Modo, which is set to premiere on 27th March at the Nairobi film festival and I must say our local film industry has come of age!

-Supa Modo (Kikuyu dialect), loosely translates to “super person”, is another great masterpiece from the makers of the award winning Nairobi Half Life; One Fine Day Films and Ginger Ink and its directed by Likarion Wainana.
+Supa Modo (Kikuyu dialect), which loosely translates to “super-person”, is another great masterpiece from the makers of the award-winning Nairobi Half-Life; One Fine Day Films and Ginger Ink and it’s directed by Likarion Wainana.

-Iam a great enthusiast of local films so believe me when I say Likarion’s Supa Modo is unlike any other!
+I’m a great enthusiast of local films so believe me when I say Likarion’s Supa Modo is unlike any other!
 The movie succeeds on all levels; it features outstanding acting, right from the main cast to the extras.
-Surprisingly, the lead actress Stacey had not acted before her role as Jo in Supa Modo yet she pulls out the role like the super hero that she is.
+Surprisingly, the lead actress Stacey had not acted before her role as Jo in Supa Modo yet she pulls out the role like the superhero that she is.

-Supa Modo also wins with its breathtaking art direction, inventive and unprectictable storyline with a surprising twist that makes the film even more captivating.
+Supa Modo also wins with its breathtaking art direction, inventive and unpredictable storyline with a surprising twist that makes the film even more captivating.

 Supa Modo will have its African premiere at the second edition of the Nairobi film festival next week, where it will be the opening film.
 The movie will subsequently open up for screenings at the cinemas.
 The Kenya Forum will update you on the screening schedule once its out.

-Supa Modo, celebrated its world premiere at the Generation Kplus section of the 2018 Berlin International Film Festival where it was the only African selection.
-The audience gave the film a standing ovation and it was also honored with a Special Mention for an outstanding achievement.
+Supa Modo celebrated its world premiere at the Generation Kplus section of the 2018 Berlin International Film Festival where it was the only African selection.
+The audience gave the film a standing ovation and it was also honored with a Special Mention for outstanding achievement.

 In a nutshell, Supa Modo is entertaining, engaging and captures’ the cultural concept of the background the story is set.